 Quality wine!
 Modern vineyard!
 Wine industry!
 We cannot talk about viticulture in Europe without mentioning the Wines of Slovenia.
 Today, Slovenia is the pride of Central Europe in terms of viticulture.
-I have rightly called it, without pretension, “the wine-growing Republic of Slovenia.”
+Without pretension, I have rightly called it “the wine-growing Republic of Slovenia.”
 Slovenia is located on the border between southern Europe, the Mediterranean Sea, and the Alps.
-The Slovenian Alps, broken down into 3 zones (the Julian Alps, Kamnik-Savinja Alps, and Karavanke chain), dominate Slovenia to the north-west and near the Austrian border.
+The Slovenian Alps, broken down into 3 zones (the Julian Alps, Kamnik-Savinja Alps, and Karavanke chain), dominate Slovenia to the northwest and near the Austrian border.
 The Slovenian portion of the Adriatic coast stretches approximately 50 km from Italy to Croatia.

 The history of wine and Slovenia does not date from today!
 Little discovery of the history of Slovenian wines?
 Here we go!